umbraco/UmbracoDocs/umbraco-forms/developer/extending/adding-an-event-handler.md

 ## Service notifications

-The services available via interfaces `IFormService`, `IFolderService`, `IDataSourceService` and `IPrevalueSourceService` trigger following notifications just before or after an entity handled by the service is modified.
+The services available via interfaces `IFormService`, `IFolderService`, `IDataSourceService` and `IPrevalueSourceService` trigger following notifications before or after an entity handled by the service is modified.

 The "-ing" events allow for the entity being changed to be modified before the operation takes place, or to cancel the operation.
 The "-ed" events fire after the update is complete.